Chronology of Portuguese discoveries and maritime expansion

 Mapa da Ilha da Madeira de 1692

-Historical Map of Madeira Island from 1692
+Historical map of Madeira Island from 1692

-3. LANDING IN THE ARCHIPELAGUS OF THE AZORES
+3. LANDING IN THE AZORES ARCHIPELAGO

-4. GIL EANES DOUBLES THE BOJADOR CAPE – MAY 1434
+4. GIL EANES DOUBLES CAPE BOJADOR – MAY 1434

 The passage of Cape Bojador